benmvp/slides/2020/qconplus/mixins-hooks.md

 NOTES:
 - Mixins worked _okay_, but there were several gotchas with them
-- 1/ Classes were being introduced to JavaScript
-  * ES Classes didn't support mixins
+- 1/ ES Classes didn't support mixins
   * React team wanted to move to using ES classes instead of maintaining their own class system
 - 2/ Mixins inherently relied on indirection & agreements to work
-  * A mixin might need the component to define a helper method/property
+  * A mixin might need the component to define a helper method/property or vice versa
-  * Or the mixin provided a helper method/property for the component
   * Furthermore, when there were multiple mixins it was hard to know where the state came from
-  * React was able to merge the lifecycle methods
-  * But if a specific sequence was important, it was challenging to get right
 - 3/ Also there could be helper method name collisions
   * So we would have to namespace the method names to ensure they were unique
-  * React _would_ warn if two mixins had a `getInitialState` w/ the same keys
-  * But it was still possible to have cases where two mixins were clobbering state

 =====